 If you worked in plumbing or pipefitting and developed mesothelioma, you have multiple compensation avenues:

-1. Asbestos Trust Funds: Over 60 asbestos manufacturers declared bankruptcy and established trust funds totaling $30+ billion for mesothelioma victims.
+1. Asbestos Trust Funds: Over 60 manufacturers declared bankruptcy and established trust funds totaling $30+ billion for mesothelioma victims [15].
 These trusts compensate claimants based on exposure to each manufacturer's products.
 Plumbers can file claims against trusts for Johns-Manville, Owens-Corning, Rockwool, A.P.
 Green, and dozens of other manufacturers whose pipe insulation, pipe dope, and gaskets they used.

 3. Workers' Compensation: Some states have workers' compensation benefits for occupational mesothelioma, though benefits vary widely and are often less generous than trust fund payouts or settlements.

-4. VA Benefits: Military veterans with service-related asbestos exposure and mesothelioma qualify for VA disability payments and health care.
+4. VA Benefits: Military veterans with service-related exposure to the mineral and mesothelioma qualify for VA disability payments and health care.

 Critical deadline: Statutes of limitation for mesothelioma lawsuits vary by state from 1 to 6 years from diagnosis.
 Do not delay—talk to a mesothelioma attorney within months of diagnosis to preserve your legal rights.
 Trust fund claims often have no statute of limitation, but delays increase the risk of missing manufacturer records or witness testimony.